aws/amazon-q-connectjs/README.md

 ## QueryAssistant

 Performs a manual search against the specified assistant.
 To retrieve recommendations for an assistant, use GetRecommendations.
-For more information check out the [QueryAssistant](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_QueryAssistant.html) API reference.
+For more information check out the [QueryAssistant](https://docs.aws.amazon.com/amazon-q-connect/latest/APIReference/API_QueryAssistant.html) API reference.

 ### URI Request Parameters

-* `assistantId`: The identifier of the Wisdom assistant.
+* `assistantId`: The identifier of the Amazon Q Connect assistant.
 Can be either the ID or the ARN.
 URLs cannot contain the ARN.
 * `queryText`: The text to search for.
 * `maxResults`: The maximum number of results to return per page.
 * `nextToken`: The token for the next set of results.
 Use the value returned in the previous response in the next request to retrieve the next set of results.

 #### A few things to note:

-* The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by WisdomJS to look up the `assistant` and `knowledge base` that has been configured for Wisdom.
+* The `assistantId` can be retrieved by using the `ListIntegrationAssociations` API provided by QConnectJS to look up the `assistant` and `knowledge base` that has been configured for Amazon Q Connect.
 See [ListIntegrationAssociations](#ListIntegrationAssociations) for more information.

 ### Response Syntax